-IFRS 15 is effective for fiscal years ending on or after December 31, 2017.
-The Company intends to adopt IFRS 15 in its financial statements for the annual period beginning on January 1, 2017 or later if deferred by IASB and is currently analyzing the impact on the Company's financial statements.
+IFRS 15 is effective for fiscal years ending on or after December 31, 2018.
+The Company intends to adopt IFRS 15 in its financial statements for the annual period beginning on January 1, 2018 and is currently analyzing the impact on the Company's financial statements.